Sukanya807/Airbnb_Toronto_Price_Prediction/README.md

 #### Observations

 - Renting an entire home is the most expensive in all boroughs followed by renting an entire apartment.
+- Both entire homes and apartments cost $200 and above in Downtown Toronto region.
 - Except Downtown Toronto, one rooms and shared rooms can be rented at less than $100 CAD.

 ### Location of Majority of Airbnb Hosts and Number of Reviews